jsafrane/scratch/AWS CSI.md

 Checks if the required volume exists and deletes it if so.
 Returns success if the volume can't be found.
 Returns error if the volume is attached anywhere.

 ### ControllerPublishVolume
-Checks that given volume is already attached to given node.
+1. Checks that given volume is already attached to given node.
 Returns success if so.
+2. Checks that given volume is available (i.e. not attached to any other node) and returns error if it is attached.
-Chooses the right device name for the volume on the node (more on that below) and issues `AWS.AttachVolume`.
+3. Chooses the right device name for the volume on the node (more on that below) and issues `AWS.AttachVolume`.\
 TODO: this has complicated idempotency expectations.
 It cancels previously called `ControllerUnpublishVolume` that may be still in progress (i.e. AWS is still detaching the volume and Kubernetes now wants the volume to be attached back).

 ### ControllerUnpublishVolume